MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/discover-url-organization-web-api.md

 [!INCLUDE[](../../includes/cc_applies_to_update_9_0_0.md)]

-> [!NOTE]
-> Global Discovery Service is currently in L2 and is expected to be moved to L4 in April 2019.
-The process to provide Global Discovery Service support to all regions in currently underway and is expected to be completed by October 2019.

 The Discovery service for the [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)] apps Web API enables your applications to determine at run-time the organizations, also known as *instances*, that the logged-on user belongs to.
 You can retrieve detailed information about those instances like the instance service URL, the [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] release version, the instance ID and more.
 You can use standard `$filter` and `$select` parameters to a Web API service request to customize the  returned list of instance data.
 The Discovery service is supported by all [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] deployment types: Online, on-premises, and IFD.

 Clients applications may need access to a [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] instance where the instance URL may change over time.
 For example, when a [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] instance is moved from one [!INCLUDE[pn_CRM_Online](../../includes/pn-crm-online.md)] apps datacenter to another.
 The Discovery service allows clients instance to persist the instance ID or instance unique name and then use the Discovery service to look-up the current instance access URL.

+## Global discovery service

-In addition to datacenter specific Discovery services, that are available on the 2011 (SOAP) endpoint and through the Web API, there is also a Web API only global Discovery service that spans all operational datacenters.
-For more information about the Discovery service on the 2011 endpoint see [Discover the URL for your organization using the Organization Service](../org-service/discover-url-organization-organization-service.md).
+In addition to datacenter specific (regional) discovery services that are available on the 2011 (SOAP) endpoint and through the Web API, there is also a Web API only *global* discovery service that spans all operational datacenters.
+For information about the regional discovery services on the 2011 endpoint, see  [Discover the URL for your organization using the Discovery Service](../org-service/discover-url-organization-organization-service.md)

+> [!NOTE]
+> It is recommended that users switch from the legacy regional discovery service (`https://disco.crm.dynamics.com`) to global discovery service (`https://globaldisco.crm.dynamics.com`).
+>
+> For Dynamics 365 US Government users, the global discovery service is available only for the **GCC** users and the URL is `https://globaldisco.crm9.dynamics.com`.
+More information: [Dynamics 365 Government URLs](https://docs.microsoft.com/dynamics365/customer-engagement/admin/government/microsoft-dynamics-365-government#dynamics-365-us-government-urls).

 ## Information provided by the Discovery service